 Appearance

 The brown-throated parakeet is mostly green, with the lowerparts being a lighter green than the upperparts.
 Black/grey beak.
 Some blue in the wing feathers.
 Head and face colours depend on the subspecies.
-Though most subspecies are brown-throated, both ''E. p. pertinax'' and ''E. p. xanthogenia'' have most of the head, including the throat, orange-yellow.
+Though most subspecies are brown-throated, both "E. p. pertinax" and "E. p. xanthogenia" have most of the head, including the throat, orange-yellow.

 Distribution